Mike Napoli: 2006

 Napoli made his Major League Baseball debut on May 4, 2006, against the Detroit Tigers in Comerica Park, and hit a home run in his first Major League at-bat off starting pitcher Justin Verlander.
 Eventually, Napoli worked his way to become the Angels' regular starting catcher.
 In 2006, Napoli hit .228 with 16 home runs in 268 at-bats.
-He was fourth among AL catchers in errors, with 8, in 96 games at catcher.
+He was fourth among AL catchers in errors, with eight, in 96 games at catcher.

 2007

 Napoli began 2007 as the Opening Day starting catcher, and split time with José Molina through the first half of the season.
 The second half of the season was injury-marred for Napoli, as he suffered a sprained ankle on a game-winning play at the plate during the final game before the All-Star break, causing him to miss 12 games.
 He then suffered a strained hamstring only five games after returning, causing him to miss all of August.
 For the season, Napoli hit .247 with 10 home runs, appearing in only 75 games.
-He was fifth among Al catchers in errors, with 7.
+He was fifth among AL catchers in errors, with seven.

 2008

-Napoli again was the Angels Opening Day starter at catcher, and after recovering from his 2007 injuries, began the 2008 season by hitting six home runs in April.
-Napoli continued to share time behind the plate with Jeff Mathis, who had assumed the back-up duties after the Angels trade of Molina during the 2007 season.
+Napoli again was the Angels' Opening Day starter at catcher, and after recovering from his 2007 injuries, began the 2008 season by hitting six home runs in April.
+Napoli continued to share time behind the plate with Jeff Mathis, who had assumed the back-up duties after the Angels' trade of Molina during the 2007 season.
 Napoli again was injured in July, causing him to miss 28 games with shoulder issues.
 However, after recovering from the injury, Napoli led all of Major League Baseball with a .457 batting average in the month of September.
 For the season, Napoli tallied a .273 batting average and 20 home runs, both career highs, and a .960 OPS.
-On defense, he was 5th in the AL in passed balls, with 7.
+On defense, he was fifth in the AL in passed balls, with seven.
 The Angels won the 2008 American League West Division championship, with a 100–62 record.

 During Game 3 of the 2008 American League Division Series against the Boston Red Sox, with the Red Sox holding a 2–0 series lead, Napoli hit two home runs against Red Sox starting pitcher Josh Beckett, helping extend the game into extra innings.
 He then singled and scored the game-winning run in the 11th inning, helping the Angels avoid playoff elimination.

 2009

-Napoli continued to compete with Jeff Mathis for the leading catcher spot in 2009.
+Napoli continued to compete with Jeff Mathis for the leading catching spot in 2009.
 He also started 18 games at designated hitter while teammate Vladimir Guerrero was injured.
 Napoli set or matched career highs in games played (114), at bats (382), runs scored (60), hits (104), doubles (22), and RBIs (56).
 He also finished the season with a .272 batting average and hit 20 home runs for the second season in a row.
-On defense, he led AL catchers in errors, with 8, and allowed 74 stolen bases (5th-most in the AL).
+On defense, he led AL catchers in errors, with eight, and allowed 74 stolen bases (fifth-most in the AL).